oCroson/toolshop/README.md

 - Customizability.
 Customize the size, shape, or usage of your toolshop container.
 Don't use puppet?
 It won't install!
 Saving you time and space.
 - Peacemaking.
 Take operations management of the service off the Ops team, or put it right back on!
 Either way toolshop makes the handoff easy.

+## Shortcomings:

+- Currently, even though I state otherwise above, I do not have "sub environment dated version control" working as intended.
+- It isn't finished!
+- It wants you to manage versions manually by default in the event you write some automation that runs out of date.
+While it could always stay latest for you, depending on the size of your organization this may accidentally create large swaths of unexpected work if a team doesnt use the tool but has CM plays being utilized.